-Our workplace injury helpline is open 24 hours’ a day – call us on 0800 612 7340 to start your claim today.
+Call our workplace injury helpline on 0800 612 7340 to start your claim today.
 Or fill in our online enquiry form and one of our specialist team will call you back.

 Employers have a duty to protect against workplace injuries

 Some people can be put off starting a claim for compensation against their employer.
 Your employer has a duty to protect you in the workplace.
 However, your claim will be against your employer’s insurers and if you’re successful, it is the insurance company who will pay your injury compensation, not your employer.

 Over 78,000 work related injuries and illnesses were reported to the Health and Safety Executive (HSE) in 2012/13.
 Around 21,000 were classed as major injuries, having a lasting effect on the person injured.
 These accidents are most prominent in jobs that involve manual labour, such as agriculture, construction and transport, but they can also happen in any line of work.
 It is estimated that around 27 million working days are lost each year as a result of workplace injury and illness.

 If you’ve had an accident at work or suffered an injury or illness, then you could be entitled to make a no win no fee claim for personal injury compensation.
 As no win no fee workplace injury claim solicitors, there are no financial risks to you – there is nothing to pay if you lose and all enquiries are free with no obligation.

 There are various different circumstances in which a workplace injury can occur, such as:

 - Slips, trips and falls in a workplace environment